Chart Color Schemes

 Augusta ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Augusta's population showed lower cultural diversity, with 77.3% born in Australia, 88.4% being citizens, and 97.4% speaking English only at home.
-Christianity was the predominant religion, comprising 45.1%.
-Judaism, however, was overrepresented at 0.3%, compared to 0.1% regionally.
+Augusta was found to have a below average level of cultural diversity, with 77.3% of its population born in Australia, 88.4% being citizens, and 97.4% speaking English only at home.
+Christianity was the main religion in Augusta, comprising 45.1% of the population.
+Judaism, however, was overrepresented in Augusta compared to the rest of WA, making up 0.3% of the population.

 Frequently Asked Questions - Diversity